Rigid toric matrix Schubert varieties: Rigidity of toric matrix Schubert varieties

-\begin{ex} In the figure of \hyperref[notrigidschuexample]{Example \ref*{notrigidschuexample}}, consider the essential entries $(x_2,y_2)$ and $(x_3,y_3)$ which are associated to the first independent sets $C'$ and $C$.
+\begin{ex} In the figure of Example \ref{notrigidschuexample}, consider the essential boxes $(x_2,y_2)$ and $(x_3,y_3)$ which are associated to the first independent sets $C'$ and $C$.
 We obtain that $(x_2,y_2) = (7,3) =(x_{3} +1 , y_{3} -1) $.
 Therefore $Y_{\pi}$ is not rigid.
-On the other hand, we observe the toric variety in \hyperref[rigidexample]{Example \ref*{rigidexample}} is rigid. \end{ex}
+On the other hand, we observe the toric variety in Example \ref{rigidexample} is rigid. \end{ex}